Restoration of Teaneck Creek’s Wetlands

 Teaneck Creek’s Restoration project successfully finished September 2022.
 On October 19, 2022 the County of Bergen celebrated the restoration project.
 Over the winter months of 2022-2023 trail usage was limited to allow the newly planted plants time to put down roots and acclimate.
 In April 2023, Teaneck Creek Park fully reopened.

-Below you can read through the journey to create 20 acres of freshwater wetlands or check out Bergen County’s Department of Parks restoration update page.
+Below you can read through the two decade journey to create 20 acres of freshwater wetlands or check out Bergen County’s Department of Parks restoration update page.

 Project Goals